Allegheny-Computer-Science-101-F2019/computer-science-101-fall-2019-lab-1-hadenwIV/writing/reflection.md

 ## After completing this assignment, what is one experience for which you are grateful?

-I am grateful to get this lab completed, because I was really confused the whole time working on the assignment that I prolonged actually completing the assignment up until the last minute so that I could still get a grade for it.
+I am grateful to get this lab completed, because I was confused the whole time working on the assignment since I knew how to do variance and that was needed to find standard deviation through code .
+I  procrastinated throughout the week since it was declaring the sum of all variables in the array then squaring them that became a real problem since I didn't how to square factors within java.
 That being said, I am also grateful for my colleagues (Chaz Montgomery and Andrew Rankins-Bell) helping me through the process and for the another fellow classmate who briefly explained to me what a fenced code block was and how to implement it